santiagososa/order-tracker/README.md

 ## How to install / run?
 Clone the repo and run npm install to install every dependency.

-You will need credentials for Gmail API (you can use mine if you want, send me a slack message, but I will have to manually add your email as a testing user, as the app has not been published; alternatively, create your own App on Google console, following instructions here): https://developers.google.com/workspace/guides/auth-overview.
+You will need credentials for Gmail API (you can use mine if you want, send me a slack message, but I will have to manually add your email as a testing user, as the app has not been published; alternatively, create your own App on Google console, following instructions here: https://developers.google.com/workspace/guides/auth-overview).
 You will have to write your credentials on credentials.json

 Also, you will need OpenAI credentials (instructions on how to get those on their main site).
 Their key should be placed on your .env file, and you should be good to go.